silhol/HS-Recipes/README.md

 ## Functionalities

+Start the Python script (remember in pycharm that the modules have to be in place).

 You will be requested to insert the URL with the recipe.
 You will then be presented with a choice of the found recipes.
 You click which ones you like to print.